DanielGitHub781/Habit-Tracker---IU/README.md

    ```

 4. Download the habit tracker folder and open him using your Terminal
-5. Now you have to install the requirements:
+5. Now you must install the requirements:

     Install them by typing in:
     ```